mixonic/rfcs/text/0000-glimmer-component.md

  - "Template Invocation Syntax" explains how to call a Glimmer component from another template.
  - "Template Definition Syntax" explains what goes inside a component's own template.
- - "Javascript Syntax" addresses concerns like "can my comonent's class be a plain old ES2015 `class`?
+ - "Javascript Syntax" addresses concerns like "can my component's class be a plain old ES2015 `class`?
 What ECMA features can we use to define component's implementation?"
  - "Javascript API" explains the semantics of the code that you would put into a component's Javascript module.
  - "Ecosystem adoption" explains how both application authors and addon authors can gradually adopt Glimmer components without causing incompatibilities.